PorticoEstate/PorticoEstate/phpgwapi/doc/README.md

 ### Hooking into Preferences page

-[The mechanism to hook into the preferences page is identical to the one used to hook into the administration page, however it looks for appname/inc/hook\_preferences.inc.php instead of appname/inc/hook\_admin.inc.php.
-The same functions and variables are defined.]{style="font-family:'Times New Roman'"}
+The mechanism to hook into the preferences page is identical to the one used to hook into the administration page, however it looks for appname/inc/hook\_preferences.inc.php instead of appname/inc/hook\_admin.inc.php.
+The same functions and variables are defined.

 ## infrastructure
 --------------------------------------------------------------------------